 Once you have had your surgery, the idea is to get you back to living as normal a life as possible.
+Prior to discharge, you will be given a booklet from the Oesophageal Patients Association which will help you in the next 3 months of your recovery.

-The Upper GI specialist team will be on hand to care for you and answer any questions or problems that you may have in the future.
+The upper GI specialist team will be on hand to care for you and answer any questions or problems that you may have in the future.